hanhanwu/Hanhan_Applied_DataScience/data_engineering/ReadMe.md

 ## Relational Database
 * [Super key, Candidate key, Primary key, Alternative key, Composite key, Foreign key][6]
+  * Super key
+    * Candidate key
+      * Primary key, Foreign key, Composite key
+      * Alternative key
 * [SQl vs NoSQL][8]
 * [SQL Window functions][16]
   * `Row_Number`, `Rank` vs `Dense_Rank`, `Nth_Value`, `Ntile`, `Lead and Lag`
     * When there areduplicated values, using Dense_Rank is better than Rank and Nth_Value
   * Works in both MSSQL and MySQL
+* [Indexing][17]
+  * Dense Index: it has an index for every record, therefore records saved in DB can be ordered or unordered
+  * Sparse Index: it has index only for anchor record (first record) of each block, therefore records saved in DB has to be ordered
+  * [B-Tree indexing example in MySQL][18]

 ## Hadoop Ecostsems
 * [Brief intro about Hadoop ecosystem][9]